 The authoritarian regime of President Emomali Rahmon, who has ruled since 1992, severely restricts political rights and civil liberties.
 The political opposition has been devastated by a sustained campaign of repression in recent years, and the government exerts tight control over religious expression and activity.
 Wealth and authority are increasingly concentrated in the hands of the president and his family.

-Freedom in the World — Tajikistan Country Report
+Nations in Transit — Tajikistan Country Report

 Tajikistan is categorized as a Consolidated Authoritarian regime in the Nations in Transit 2023, Freedom House's annual study on the state of democracy in the region stretching from Central Europe to Central Asia.

 In Europe and Eurasia, the Democracy-Autocracy Gap is Widening

 May 25, 2023

 More Governments Finding New Ways to Silence Exiled Voices

 April 6, 2023

 NEW REPORT: Regional Autocrats Exploiting Instability, Expanding Power from Central Europe to Central Asia